 4. The Power of Now (by Eckhart Tolle)

 Put your focus on the present moment.

-It is probably a concept that you have heard before.
-But what is amazing about The Power of Now, is how it almost forces you into Presence.
+This is probably a concept that you have heard before.
+But what is amazing about The Power of Now is how it almost forces you into presence.

-The mind is the greatest tool we’ve got.
+The mind is the greatest tool we have got.
 Sadly, an out of control mind can also be a terrible prison.
 The Power of Now is the key.

 5. The Game (by Neil Strauss)

 One for the Shy Guys…

 The Game can be understood at different levels.

 On one level, it’s an entertaining documentary about the underground seduction community.
 On another, it’s a story about a bunch of guys (lonely and frustrated) trying to understand what the problem is and how to fix it.

 Ultimately, it’s about Strauss trying to understand women but becoming an expert on himself, instead.
 If you are a shy guy, like I was, The Game is for you.